This Content Was Last Updated on June 20, 2021 by Jessica Garbett

 When Do We Need It By?

-For the 2019/20 filing season, thats to say returns for 2019/20 being filed between April 2020 and January 2021, we’ve suspended our normal Late Presentation Fee which we charge if information comes into us after 30 September – as we know this year is up in the air with Coronavirus.
-We are also offering a fee deferral arrangement if you want to get your taxes done early and pay in the autumn when life is, hopefully, more normal.
+For the 2020/21 filing season, thats to say returns for 2020/21 being filed between April 2021 and January 2022, we’ve suspended our normal Late Presentation Fee which we charge if information comes into us after 30 September – as we know this year is up in the air with Coronavirus.

 How Do I Get It To You?

-Email is best!
+The best option is email, or upload it on our Year End Checklist.
 However post works as well.
 We are happy to have scans of things like bank statements.

-If you want to deliver books to our reception, then please check with us regarding opening hours before making a special visit.
-Our reception hours have been reduced due to Coronavirus, and we hope to be returning to normal hours from September (updated 23 July 2020)
+If you want to deliver books to our reception, then please check with us regarding opening hours before making a special visit – our reception hours have been reduced due to Coronavirus.

 If you are unsure about any of this, please speak to your normal contact at Whitefield & YogaTax and they will guide you through any questions.